 After the second landmark floods over R hops, the two rings centered at the first and second landmarks will have two intersection regions.
-For example, in Fig. 3.4, the intersection regions of the two rings with centers P and A are R_3 and R_4 .
-Two nodes which have maximum ID within regions R_3 and R_4 will be elected as the third and fourth landmarks, respectively.
+For example, in Fig. 5, assume the first landmark P is located in region $R_1$ and the second landmark A is located in region $R_2$ , then the intersection regions of the two rings with centers P and A are $R_3$ and $R_4$ .
+Two nodes which have maximum ID within regions $R_3$ and $R_4$ will be elected as the third and fourth landmarks, respectively.
 A two-hop local flooding can be used to elect the landmark in each region.
-When the two landmarks are elected from regions R_3 and R_4 , each landmark floods a control packet to assign the nodes within X hops a pair of (lm id, lm hop) in their VCV just like the second landmark.
+When the two landmarks are elected from regions $R_3$ and $R_4$ , each landmark floods a control packet to assign the nodes within X hops a pair of (lm id, lm hop), just like the second landmark.
 Similarly, we can get the third and fourth ring areas centered at the third and fourth landmarks.
 The nodes in the third (fourth) ring have R-hop distance to the third (fourth) landmark.
 Thus, the third and fourth rings will intersect the first and second rings at four regions.
-For example, in Fig. 3.4, the first and second rings intersect the third and fourth rings at regions R_5 , R_6 , R_7 , and R_8 .
+For example, in Fig. 5, the first and second rings intersect the third and fourth rings at regions $R_5$ , $R_6$ , $R_7$ , and $R_8$ .
 We use the local flooding to elect a new landmark from each of the four regions.
+Note that, we ignore the intersection regions $R_1$ and $R_2$ .
+This is because regions $R_1$ and $R_2$ have had landmarks elected before.
+This case can be easily checked by the VCV of those nodes within regions $R_1$ and $R_2$ .
 The above procedure will continue until we cannot find any new landmark in the network.

 An additional rule is added to enhance our HVC construction protocol.
 We do not want to elect a landmark which is close to any other existing landmarks.
-If a node has one lm_hop less than or equal to $R/\sqrt{3}$ in its VCV, it cannot be elected as a landmark, where the value of $R/\sqrt{3}$ is the farthest hop distance from the center node of a hexagon to one of its vertexes, as shown in Fig. 3.2.
+If a node which has one lm hop is less than or equal to $R/\sqrt{3}$ in its VCV, it cannot be elected as a landmark, where the value of $R/\sqrt{3}$ is the farthest hop distance from the center node of a hexagon to one of its vertexes, as shown in Fig. 3.
 This rule guarantees that no new landmark will be elected in the hexagon centered at a landmark with radius $R/\sqrt{3}$ hops.
-Besides, the VCV in a node has at most seven pairs of (lm_id, lm_hop) .
-If a node receives more than seven pairs of (lm_id, lm_hop) , it will drop the pair of (lm_id, lm_hop) , which has the largest lm_hop in its VCV.
+For example, in Fig. 3, if node P is a landmark, we can be sure that there is no new landmark in the hexagon around landmark P. Note that, the VCV in a node has at most seven pairs of (lm id, lm hop).
+If a node receives more than seven pairs of (lm id, lm hop), it will drop the pair of (lm id, lm hop), which has the largest lm hop in its VCV.

-As mentioned above, the HVC chart is composed of the landmarks of the network and the hop distance between each pair of closer landmarks.
-The virtual coordinate of a node is assigned by its nearest landmarks with hop count $\leq X$.
+As mentioned above, the HVC chart is composed of the landmarks of the network and the hop distances between each pair of closer landmarks.
+The virtual coordinate of a node is assigned by its nearest landmarks with hop count $\leq X$ .
 This means that each node in the network knows only the local hop distances from it to its nearest landmarks.
 Each node has no idea how to route from it to other nodes which are away from its local area.
-The HVC chart is used to make every node know about the relative position of the landmarks, and the route to everywhere in the network.
-In the following, we describe how to construct the HVC chart.
+Thus, we introduce the HVC chart to make every node know about the relative position of the landmarks, as well as the route to everywhere in the network.
+How to find a routing path using the HVC chart will be discuss later.
+Here, we just describe how to construct the HVC chart.